 We are largely caught up with our waiting list, (which was enormous during Covid) and wait times and upcoming plans should be far easier to manage and predict.

-We currently do not have any puppies available.
-We have a litter of blacks due at the end of February 2021, which may or may not have availability depending on the litter size.
-Beyond that we do have litters planned for later in the spring/summer of 2021, but given it’s still a ways off, I cannot provide specifics on who the parents will be nor the colour and sex of each puppy.
-Like many reputable Breeders, we are receiving considerable inquiries on a daily basis.
-With Covid, screening the homes is difficult, more time consuming and requires telephone and other electronic means, rather than the family room visits of yesteryear.
-Returning Staghorn families and their family members and friends are prioritized.
-That is not to say we will not accept new inquiries.
-Folks wishing to contact us with a view to being placed on our waiting list need to contact us earlier, rather than later.
-If you are looking for a puppy today or tomorrow, it’s unlikely that I or any of my colleague Breeders will have a puppy available on short notice.
+Returning Staghorn families and their family members and friends are wherever possible, prioritized.
+That is not to say we will not welcome new inquiries.
+If you are looking for a puppy today or tomorrow, it’s unlikely that I or any of my colleague Breeders will have a puppy available on such short notice.
 The preferred method to be included to our waiting list is that you begin by emailing us through our website to initiate contact, versus calling.
-Thanks and I look forward to hearing from committed families who are patient and understand the process will not result in an immediate puppy.
+Thanks, and I look forward to hearing from committed families who are looking for a well bred puppy from a long time, reputable Breeder.

-All Staghorn puppies are sold on a non breeding agreement and pets must be spayed or neutered at the agreed upon and recommended age.
+All Staghorn puppies are sold on a CKC Non Breeding registration and the buyer enters a written agreement that pets must be spayed or neutered at the agreed upon and recommended age.
 We encourage families who have bought puppies from us to keep in touch, send pictures and notes about their pups.
 This helps us with future breeding decisions.
-Thanks in advance.